hackerzhuli/unity-code/docs/UnityMessagingProtocol.md

   internal class TestAdaptor
   {
 		/// <summary>
-		/// The unique identifier of the test.
+		/// The ID of the test tree node.
+The ID can change if you add new tests to the suite.
+Use UniqueName, if you want to have a more permanent point of reference.
 		/// </summary>
 		public string Id;